-- DegreePh.D., Medieval Studies and History of Art, University of California, Berkeley, 2019DissertationThe Critical Tradition of Byzantine Botanical Illustration in the Alphabetical DioscoridesResearch ProjectMedusa Underground: An Occult Icon in Byzantium
+- DegreePh.D., Medieval Studies and History of Art, University of California, Berkeley, 2019DissertationThe Critical Tradition of Byzantine Botanical Illustration in the Alphabetical DioscoridesResearch ProjectMedusa Underground: Image, Myth and Nature in the Medieval Mediterranean

 Andrew Griebeler studies the intersections of art, nature, and science in the medieval Mediterranean.
 He received a Ph.D. in Medieval Studies and Art History at the University of California, Berkeley (2019), and a BA in Art and Biology at the University of Puget Sound (2009).
 His dissertation research was supported by a Kress Foundation predoctoral fellowship at the Kunsthistorisches Institut (2014-2016), and a David E. Finley fellowship with the Center for Advanced Studies in the Visual Arts (2016-2019).
 He has since held postdoctoral fellowships with the Society of Fellows in the Humanities at USC (2019-2021), and Getty / ACLS (2022-2021).
 His first book, Botanical Icons: Critical Practices of Illustration in the Premodern Mediterranean, is forthcoming from the University of Chicago Press.